Dear friends and supporters,

 Activities for 2015 are well underway and we are anticipating another busy year.
 We are currently developing our program of workshops and events, and we’re looking forward to working with old friends and new diaspora organisations again this year.

-For the For the aid and development sector in general though, 2015 will pose many challenges.
+For the aid and development sector in general though, 2015 will pose many challenges.
 The Federal Government announced massive cuts to foreign aid last year and many fear further cuts might be in store when the Federal Budget is handed down in May.

 These cuts of almost $11billion over five years will have a terrible impact on many programs that are helping the most vulnerable people in all parts of the world.
 As a share of national income, foreign aid is set to fall from 0.32 per cent to less than 0.22 per cent, which is the lowest level since records began in the 1960s.